 It is one of the largest mammal orders, with over two hundred species of mammals.
 Artiodactyla is made up of animals that benefit humans more than any other order.

 The order of Carnivora is comprised of animals that have evolved to eat meat.
-These include diverse terrestrial animals such as polar bears, wolves, weasels, raccoons, dogs and cats, and also includes marine mammals such as seals and walruses.
+These include diverse terrestrial animals such as polar bears, wolves, weasels, raccoons, dogs, and cats, including marine mammals such as seals and walruses.

 There are over two hundred and seventy species of carnivores.
-They are essential to the ecosystem, keeping the number of rodents and pests down to allow the growth of shrubs and forests.
+They are essential to the ecosystem, keeping the number of rodents and pests down to allow shrubs and forests’ growth.

 Cetacea (Dolphins, Porpoises and Whales)

 Cetacea includes some of the mammals found in the seas and oceans.
-These include all species of dolphins, porpoises and whales.
-There are currently over eighty species of cetaceans and include the largest animal to ever lived on Earth, the blue whale.
+These include all species of dolphins, porpoises, and whales.
+There are currently over eighty cetaceans species and include the largest animal to ever lived on Earth, the blue whale.

-Whales can be divided into two subgroups, the Odontoceti (toothed whales,) and the Mysticeti (baleen whales.).
-Baleen whales feed in several ways but generally gulping in large quantities of water, which include shrimp-like krill which they feed.
-The water is then pushed out through mat-like baleen which strains the krill, where they remain inside the whale.
+Whales can be divided into two subgroups, the Odontoceti (toothed whales) and the Mysticeti (baleen whales.).
+Baleen whales feed in several ways but generally gulping in large quantities of water, including shrimp-like krill, which they feed.
+The water is then pushed out through mat-like baleen, which strains the krill, where they remain inside the whale.

 Chiroptera is one of the largest orders of mammals, comprising one-fifth of all species.
-There are approximately one thousand species of bats, consisting of two suborders: Megachiroptera, which is made up of about 173 species and Microchiroptera which includes about 813 species.
+There are approximately one thousand bats species, consisting of two suborders: Megachiroptera, which is made up of about 173 species, and Microchiroptera, which includes about 813 species.
 These are also known as megabats and microbats.

-Microchiroptera use a system of echolocation to navigate whereas megabats do not (although one species does, the Egyptian fruit bat.)
+Microchiroptera uses an echolocation system to navigate, whereas megabats do not (although one species does, the Egyptian fruit bat.)
 Microbats also have tails, with larger ears and smaller eyes than megabats.

 Bats are the only order of mammals to fly.
 The wings are webbed and made from a thin membrane called a patagium.
 To fly, they spread out their fingers, using the extra skin to assist them in flight.

-Bats have more bones than in the wings of birds, which allows them to maneuver tight corners at high speeds.
+Bats have more bones than birds’ wings, which allows them to maneuver tight corners at high speeds.

 There is made up of about twenty species of armadillo.
-Armadillos are best known for their shells which keep them safe from predators.
-These bony shells are made up of scales made from keratin, a substance most like our hair or fingernails.
+Armadillos are best known for their shells, which keep them safe from predators.
+These bony shells are made up of scales made from keratin, a substance like our hair or fingernails.